Have you experienced a knee injury that turned out to be an ACL tear?

 Exercises will focus on building strength in your thigh muscles (the quadriceps and hamstrings) for overall balance in leg strength.

-You might be limited to a specific range of motion to protect your ACL.
+Your physical therapist might recommend that you stick to a specific range of motion to protect your ACL.

 On top of strengthening your thigh muscles, it’s also important to target your core, such as your hips, pelvic floor, and lower abdomen.

-This helps with your posture to avoid moving the knee inward during exercise.
+This will help strengthen your posture and avoid moving the knee inward during exercise.

-Physical therapy balance exercises will help you rebuild your ability to stay upright, and to shift your weight on your surgery leg.
+Physical therapy balance exercises will show you how to rebuild your ability to stay upright, and to shift your weight on your surgery leg.

-The progression of these activities will eventually lead you to standing on your surgery leg on firm and unsteady surfaces.
+The progression of these activities will eventually allow you to stand on your surgery leg on firm and unsteady surfaces.

-The road to recovery is gradual and you should expect physical therapy after ACL surgery to last between two to six months.
+The road to recovery is gradual and you can expect physical therapy after ACL surgery to last between two to six months.

-The end goal is to re-establish your strength and get you back to your athletic activities.
+The end goal of physical therapy for ACL tears is to re-establish your strength and get you back to your athletic activities.

-At this stage athletes can begin running, jumping, hopping, and other exercises that are specific to their sport.
+At this stage, athletes can begin running, jumping, hopping, cyling, and other exercises that are specific to their sport.

 Can An ACL Tear Heal Without Surgery?